grafana/k6-docs/src/data/markdown/docs/06 Cloud REST API/01 Cloud REST API/06 Test Run Metrics.md

 ## List metrics

 Returns all metrics within a specified test run.
 Test run ids can be found from `test_run_ids` field in response from Read Test or from `id` field in response from Start Test Run endpoint.

+Note that k6 cloud may store multiple (sub)metrics for each metric generated in the k6 script.
+For example, when sending an HTTP request within the script, k6 cloud will store `http_req_duration`, `http_req_blocked`, `http_req_connecting` and other metrics for that particular endpoint.
+Also, separate metrics will be created for different HTTP methods and status codes (e.g. same url will produce multiple metrics if k6 detects statuses such as 200, 400 etc).

+Some of the fields contained in response are described here:
+* `check_id` - ID of the `check` defined in `k6` script.
+Checks have their underlying metrics stored in k6 cloud.
+* `group_id` - ID of the `group` this metric belongs to.
+* `contains` - "Unit" for the metrics.
+Some examples are: `time`, `percent`, `bytes` et.

 **GET** `/loadtests/v2/metrics?test_run_id={test_run_id}`